M01010100/Capstone_2024_NCS/README.md

   I never needed to use Jupyter locally, but now looking at my simplified code.

-# Demonstration,
+# Paper and Demonstration
-* See Privacy Preserving Machine Learning.pdf
+Privacy Preserving Machine Learning Through Fully Homomorphic Encryption DOI: 10.6084/m9.figshare.30334657

-* All reference material is cited in the paper
+slides created for capstone presentation are within the repo